pushkarkumarvats/TheDecentralEye/README.md

 Our repository is organized into three main sections:

 ### 🎭 `roles/`
-**Defining different contribution and team roles**
+**Find your future roles and paths**
-- Discover various ways to contribute to the project
+- Discover various ways to become someone in future.
-- Find roles that match your skills and interests
+- Find roles that match your skills and interests.
 - Learn about different career paths in tech
-- Connect with mentors and mentees
+- Find resources to learn and grow your skills for a particular role

 ### 🗺️ `roadmap/`
 **Curated learning paths and career goals**